 While the abilities of a modern surgeon are almost miraculous, most people understand that there are risks associated with surgical procedures.
 Consequently, many people will ask their doctor or surgeon lots of questions about the procedure to know what to expect and prevent any problems.

 Unfortunately, some of these same people think that once they’re out of surgery, they are in the clear.
 That is not the case: sometimes, the first few hours after surgery can be just as precarious as the procedure itself.

-For this reason, Ross Feller Casey, LLP is providing this checklist of questions to ask your surgeon about your post-operative care:
+For this reason, Ross Feller Casey is providing this checklist of questions to ask your surgeon about your post-operative care:

-Remember that the greatest risk of any surgery, other than complex procedures or emergency trauma cases, is anesthesia complications and the immediate post-op period.
+Remember that the most significant risk of any surgery, other than complex procedures or emergency trauma cases, is anesthesia complications and the immediate post-op period.

 You should not be afraid to question the caregiver about their qualifications and experience.
 Just because someone is an MD does not make him or her competent or caring.